LBMC/Lemaire_et_al_2019/Figure_ESA/doc/source/exon_project.rst

 Description
 ------------

-This project aims aims, for each project to show the number of regulated exon contained in the same gene.
+This script aims, for each project to show the number of regulated exons contained in the same gene.

 For each project it will produce this kind of graphics :